 The symptoms of osteosarcoma depend on the bone in which the tumor developed.
 Children and teens with osteosarcoma may experience the following symptoms or signs.
 Sometimes, people with osteosarcoma do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.

-- Pain in a bone or joint that gets worse over time, especially if the pain interferes with sleep
+Pain in a bone or joint that gets worse over time, especially if the pain interferes with sleep

 A broken bone with no injury to explain how it occurred

-- Stiffness or swelling of joints; not a common symptom
+Stiffness or swelling of joints.
+This is not a common symptom.

-- Back pain or a loss of bowel or bladder control, which can occur if the tumor is in the pelvis or at the base of the spine; not a common early symptom
+Back pain or a loss of bowel or bladder control.
+These can occur if the tumor is in the pelvis or at the base of the spine.
+They are uncommon early symptoms.